 Your Personalized Sun: Selecting an Optimal Light Therapy Box

-Not all devices available in the market claim therapy benefits are practical in their fight against SAD.
-For genuine therapeutic benefits, a good light therapy box should emit light at a luminance of 10,000 lux (a unit that measures light intensity).
-It must effectively filter out any harmful ultraviolet rays.
+Many devices being marketed as therapeutic for SAD are not really effective, claims a recent study.
+To provide real therapeutic benefits, a good light therapy box should give out light at a luminance of 10,000 lux (which measures light intensity).
+This must filter out the harmful ultraviolet rays.

 A Cautionary Beam: Potential Side Effects and Those Who Should Tread Lightly